 Some of the costs to fulfill or to obtain a contract can be capitalized and amortized if they are expected to be recovered.
 In light of COVID-19, recoverability of capitalized costs may be in question as, for example, customers may be more likely to default on contracts.
 At the end of each reporting period, entities should check for impairment.
 If the asset’s carrying value is greater than the expected transaction price, the capitalized cost should be written off in an impairment loss.

 In addition, the amortization period may need to be adjusted prospectively.
 The amortization period is typically consistent with the pattern of transfer of the good or service to which the asset relates.
 If COVID-19 has affected this pattern of transfer, the amortization period should be adjusted accordingly.
 To learn more about these topics, read Costs to Fulfill a Contract and Incremental Costs of Obtaining a Contract.

 Many steps of the revenue recognition model may be affected by COVID-19.
-The FASB has delayed implementation for non-public franchisers to help ease the burden for these entities, but those that have already implemented ASC 606 may need to review the terms of their contracts and make adjustments as necessary.
+The FASB has delayed implementation for non-public franchisers to help ease the burden for these entities, but those that have already implemented ASC 606 may need to review the terms of their contracts and adjust as necessary.

 - ASC 250, Accounting Changes and Error Corrections

 - ASC 326, Financial Instruments—Credit Losses